apache/airflow/docs/apache-airflow-providers-tabular/connections.rst

 Client Secret
     The Client Secret from Tabular

-Extra (optional, connection parameters)
-    Specify the extra parameters (as json dictionary) that can be used the Tabular connection.
-The following parameters out of the standard python parameters are supported:
+Host

-    * ``base_url`` - Optional, sets the URL to the Tabular environment.
+    Sets the URL to the Tabular environment.
 By default `https://api.tabulardata.io/ws/v1`